 Gas and oil formed from ancient organic matter preserved in sedimentary rocks.
 As sediments are deposited, both inorganic mineral grains, such as sands and mud, and organic matter (dead plants and animals) are mixed.
 Most organic matter is lost on the surface by decay, a process of oxidation.
-The decaying organic matter on land gets oxygen from the air, and the decaying organic matter on the ocean bottom gets the oxygen from out of the water.
-Some organic matter, however, is preserved.
+The decaying organic matter on land gets oxygen from the air, and the decaying organic matter, however, is preserved.
 It was either rapidly buried by other sediments before it decayed or was deposited on the bottom of a sea with stagnant, oxygen-free waters